Innkeepers Steve and Dave’s 2023 Provincetown Dining Guide

 Ciro & Sal’s – A Provincetown institution for over 70 years.
 Focusing on delicious homemade Italian specialties.
 Dine in either their cave-like atmospheric dining room or their romantic backyard courtyard with views up to Aerie House.
 Ciro & Sal’s has been re-born under it’s current owner and is one of Steve and Dave’s favorites.

-Crown & Anchor – Balena – Newly re-branded in 2022 with a new upgraded menu.
-Casual dining with a well crafted wine list.
+Crown & Anchor Balena – Casual dining with a well crafted wine list.
 A large covered patio overlooking Commercial Street is a perfect place to enjoy some raw bar delicacies while enjoying the people parade on Commercial Street.
 A great pre-show choice for dinner if you are attending one of the live shows at the Crown.

 Fanizzi’s – A local’s year-round favorite, Fanizzi’s offers a broad, eclectic menu with something for everyone.
 The warm, comfortable dining room and lively bar abuts the crashing waves of the bay, creating a feeling of being on a ship.
 The large portions ensures you will not leave hungry.

-Freemans Tavern – This hot new spot opened in 2022 where Edwige was formerly located.
-A beautiful renovation has created an intimate, upscale atmosphere offering some of the finest food in Ptown.
+Freemans Tavern – A beautiful renovation has created an intimate, upscale atmosphere offering some of the finest food in Ptown.
 One of our favorites which we highly recommend.
 Fine dining by reservation only.
 Reservations available 30 days ahead of dining date.

 Front Street – Long time popular establishment featuring classic Italian dishes with ever-changing eclectic Continental specials.
 Excellent food in a somewhat cramped facility without a lot of atmosphere.